goncalorafaria/PyCausal/README.md

 # PyCausal - Causal Inference and Reasoning in Python
-Package for defining Structural Causal Models and for Structure Identification from data.
+Package for defining large scale Structural Causal Models(SCMs) and sampling from them using XLA.

 ### Example